maiz-an/AutoDriveFetch/README.md

 **Auto Drive Fetch** is a one-click Google Drive backup system for Windows.

-It creates a hidden sync engine using **rclone**, installs permanently into:
+It creates a hidden sync engine using **rclone** and installs permanently into:

 ```
 %LOCALAPPDATA%.systembackup
 ````

 Then it silently syncs your chosen folder to Google Drive **every 5 minutes**, forever.